lichengzh/lichengzh.github.io/_pages/about.md

 # About Me
 * I am a Ph.D. candidate in Economics at The University of Texas at Dallas.
 I am on the job market and expect to graduate in July 2021.
-* My research focuses on Macro-Finance, Monetary Policy, Financial Economics.
+* My research focuses on Macro-Finance, Monetary Policy, Financial Economics, Applied Econometrics.
 * Email: [licheng.zhang@utdallas.edu](mailto:licheng.zhang@utdallas.edu)